MicroEJ/docs/Tutorials/tutorialDiscoverEmbeddedDebuggingToolsAndMethods.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 As a reminder, the threading model implemented by MicroEJ runtime is called green thread: it defines a multi-threaded environment without relying on any native RTOS capabilities.
-Therefore, the whole Java threads run in a single RTOS task.
+Therefore, all Java threads run in a single RTOS task.
 For more details, please refer to the :ref:`MicroEJ Core Engine<core_engine>` section.
 A quick way to check if the Java threads are scheduled correctly is, here again, to make one of the threads print a heartbeat message.
 Copy/paste the following snippet in the ``main()`` method of the application: